-- temperature and humidity control in commercial, institutional and industrial buildings; and - industrial process cooling.
+- temperature and humidity control in commercial, institutional and industrial buildings; and - · industrial process cooling.

-In addition to its standard product range, the Group designs and develops individual bespoke heating, cooling and dehumidification solutions to suit specific customer applications.
+In addition to its standard range of heat and energy recovery products, the Group designs and develops individual bespoke heating, cooling and dehumidification solutions to suit specific customer applications.